 If you want to work full-time after a period of illness think about the following things.

 - Ways of reducing stress if that was a problem before.

 - If you need a change of job or role.

-- Any reasonable adjustments you want to ask your employer about – see below for more information.
+- Any reasonable adjustments you want to ask your employer about – see the section further down this page for more information.

 - How work affects other areas of your life.
 This might be looking after your children or having time to do things you enjoy.
 This is known as ‘work – life balance’.